In Alexander the Great’s conquest of Persia, the Macedonian King upset his military compatriots and childhood friends by marrying Roxana.

 Roxana was the daughter of a minor Persian baron.
 That is, she was not from Macedonia; she was not of Greek blood.

-Alexander understood one of the fundamental principles of Cult Branding: Be Inclusive.
+Alexander understood one of the Seven Rules of Cult Brands: Be open and inclusive.

-The ideals of Vans shoes, for example, probably aren’t going to speak to you if you’re not in the skateboarding community.
+The ideals of Vans shoes, for example, probably aren’t going to speak to you if you’re not in the skateboard community.
+IKEA isn’t going to draw your attention if you aren’t in the market for affordable furniture that gives your home a sense of style.

-The annual, week-long Burning Man event now attracts around 70,000 attendees to the Black Rock Desert each August.
-Anyone is able to participate.
+The annual, week-long, Burning Man event now attracts over 65,000 attendees to the Black Rock Desert each August.
+Anyone can participate.
 As written in their ten guiding principles, “Anyone may be a part of Burning Man.
 We welcome and respect the stranger.
-No prerequisites exist for participation in our community.”1
+No prerequisites exist for participation in our community.”

-And the wide range of attendees—from artists to billionaires, hippies to Silicon Valley CEOs—demonstrates that Burning Man is true to its word.
+And the full range of attendees from artists to billionaires, to Silicon Valley CEOs, demonstrate that the not-for-profit is true to its word.

 How To Be Inclusive